 - Copy and paste URLs from emails and check them before visiting.
 But particularly — don’t click on a link if you received an email that asks you to perform an action that you didn’t initiate (reset password, validate your account…)

 - Always check a link before clicking on it.
 Hover over it to preview the URL, and look carefully for misspelling or other irregularities.

 - Bank / finance company websites always make use of HTTPS on their websites.
-If you cannot see the green lock icon (är viktigt att lägga till) in the browser or see the “https” prefix before the site’s URL, \ it’s likely that the site isn’t secure.
-Here is how NorthStarFinance.ch should appear in different browsers.
+If you cannot see the lock icon, usually to the left of the browser adress-field or see the “https” prefix before the site’s URL, \ it’s likely that the site isn’t secure.
+Here is how NorthStarFinance.com should appear in different browsers.